Thermodynamic potential for quark-gluon plasma with finite quark masses and chemical potential: Feynman Diagrams

 \section{Feynman Diagrams}

-The Feynman diagrams for the fermions that make the lowest order contribution to the thermodynamic potential are shown in Figure \ref{fig:1} summarized from Ref.~\cite{Kapusta78}.
+The Feynman diagrams for the fermions that make the 2-loop contribution to the thermodynamic potential are shown in Figure \ref{fig:1}.
 However, it is a well known problem that for finite mass all of the Feynman diagrams diverge as $\Lambda^4$ as the ultraviolet cutoff increases.
-However, one can slightly circumvent this problem by introducing periodic renormalization~\cite{Kapusta78, mmarteens}.
-That is, each quark mass is individually treated as a periodic combinatorial.
-This technique is used to facilitate a smoother transition between the finite-mass and massless regimes.
+Here, however, one can slightly circumvent this problem by introducing periodic regularization as in \cite{Kapusta78}.
+That is, the quark masses are individually treated with periodic cut-offs.

-The Feynman diagrams that contribute to the potential due to the ghost loops are shown in Figure 2~\cite{Kapusta78}.
+The 2-loop gluon Feynman diagrams that contribute to the potential due to the ghost loops are shown in Figure \ref{fig:2}.